-The ALA Policy Manual 7.4.1 defines a meeting as "an official assembly, for any length of time following a designated starting time, of the members of any board, committee, task force, commission, etc., during which the members do not separate except for a recess and in which the assembly has the capacity to formalize decisions."
-Conference calls, Internet chat sessions (and their equivalents), and in-person meetings are recognized as meetings subject to the open meetings policy ( ALA Policy Manual 7.4.4).
+The ALA Policy Manual A.7.4.1 defines a meeting as "an official assembly, for any length of time following a designated starting time, of the members of any board, committee, task force, commission, etc., during which the members do not separate except for a recess and in which the assembly has the capacity to formalize decisions."
+Conference calls, internet chat sessions (and their equivalents), and in-person meetings are recognized as meetings subject to the open meetings policy ( ALA Policy Manual A 7.4.4).

 Can an ACRL committee or section choose to work electronically and not meet face-to-face at ALA Midwinter?

 ALA policy does not require a group to meet at the Midwinter Meeting; it does require a member—except for a virtual member—to be present, or have a reasonable excuse, if one is scheduled.
 Some ALA units do require groups to schedule meetings at the ALA Midwinter Meeting.
 According to ALA Policy Manual A.5.5.